jjcr1spy/crisp/README.md

 LLVM IR must be in SSA form.
 This in simple terms means we can only assign to a virtual register once.

-For example:
-`
-x = x + 1
-`
-- Invalid SSA form
+- Invalid SSA form `x = x + 1`
-`
-x2 = x1 + 1
-`
-- Valid SSA form
+- Valid SSA form `x2 = x1 + 1`

 What if we don’t follow SSA in our LLVM IR generation?
-LLVM allows us to have a workaround for those who don't want to create an additional pass to translate their IR to SSA form.
-LLVM bitcode supports a stack frame via the alloca, load, and store instructions.
+- LLVM allows us to have a workaround for those who don't want to create an additional pass to translate their IR to SSA form.
+- LLVM bitcode supports a stack frame via the alloca, load, and store instructions.
 This has a downside though as this creates lots of redundant memory operations i.e. stores followed immediately by loads.
-This is the same approach taken by Clang when it first generates LLVM IR.
+- This is the same approach taken by Clang when it first generates LLVM IR.
 Clang then later converts the IR to SSA form using the mem2reg pass offered by LLVM API, which implements the canonical Cytron algorithm to generate SSA form and cleans up the redundant operations.

 An alternative solution:
 - While converting to LLVM IR, maintain SSA form on the fly using an algorithm in a published paper.
 Refer to the file in the GitHub repo titled SSA_paper.pdf